danielreissss/danielreissss/README.md

 # Hello World!
 My name is Daniel 👋

-🎓 I'm a 2nd semester student at **UFLA - Federal University of Lavras**
+🎓 I'm a 2nd semester Computer Science student at **UFLA - Federal University of Lavras**

 🏢 I'm also a Trainee of **Comp.
 Jr.**, the Junior Enterprise of Computer Science at UFLA